-The goal of policy migration is to recursively find a better placement that leads to a reduced #rules in the data plane.
-Previously, the optimal policy placement has been discussed in several papers [3, 10], most of which models the problem as follows: n policies should be assigned to m switches, while each assignment (policy j to switch i) has its profit p{ij} and cost w{ij} , and each switch has its capacity W_i .
+The optimal policy placement is a placement that the cost (i.e., the number of rules) of all switches is minimized.
+Previously, the optimal policy placement has been discussed in several papers (Kang et al., 2013; Arashloo et al., 2016), most of which models the problem as follows: n policies should be assigned to m switches, while each assignment (policy j to switch i) has its profit p{ij} and cost w{ij} , and each switch has its capacity W_i .
 The goal is to maximize the profits while assuring each switch does not run out of its capacity.
 Such model captures the well-known general assignment problem (GAP), thus is also NP-Hard.
+However, the original GAP assumes the cost w{ij} is fixed, and not dependent of the placement of other policies, while in our scenario, w{ij} depends on the policies previously assigned to switch i, because the number of rules varies to the conflicts between the policies in the same switch.